SharkSnack/shiren-5/content/items/weapons.md

 ### Sealing Keisaku

-Pretty fast growth rate like Baffle Axe, and its stats are on par with Blurry Stick.<br/>That might look decent on paper among status inflicting weapons, but Sealed status<br/>doesn't stop enemies from attacking, so there's basically no reason to use it as a main weapon.
+Pretty fast growth rate like Baffle Axe, and its stats are on par with Blurry Stick.<br/>That might look decent on paper among status inflicting weapons, but Sealed status<br/>doesn't stop enemies from attacking, so there's no reason to use it as a main weapon.

 <table class="itemDetailsTable">
   <tbody>